The Best Foods to Eat for Weight Loss

 Have you ever wanted to pull your hair out over an eating decision?
 Yeah, me too.
 And, it feels awful…

 After all, we know that as a nation, we’re “rich,” and there are millions around the world who are chronically undernourished.
+And yet here we are, stressing over portion sizes, trying to maintain a healthy body weight, and wondering whether to buy non-fat or 2% Greek yogurt.

 Because ultimately, you’re the one that should be calling the shots.
 Nobody knows you better than yourself.